willfriel1028/MarchMadness_Analytics_Report/output_walkthrough.md

 Oregon is expected to score 0.85 more 3-pointers than their opponent in a game at this expected pace, which is pretty even.

 The head-to-head matchup scores shows us that Oregon should have a significant advantage in scoring 3pt shots compared to Arizona's offense.
-The 0.51 difference in score is pretty significant.
+The 0.33 difference in score is pretty significant.

-Arizona's score of -0.28 suggests that their offense has a decent disadvantage at generating 3-pointers against Oregon's defense.
+Arizona's score of 0.12 suggests that their offense has only a slight advantage at generating 3-pointers against Oregon's defense.
-Oregon's score of 0.23 suggests their offense has a slight advantage at generating 3-pointers against Arizona.
+Oregon's score of 0.45 suggests their offense has a sizable advantage at generating 3-pointers against Arizona.

 We can conclude that Oregon is expected to have an advantage at scoring 3-pointers over Arizona.